Sign in

 Lobuche East Peak Climbing is one of the most beautiful climbing adventures in the Everest region.
 A combination of trekking and climbing adventures, you will get an extraordinarily beautiful experience of mountain adventure.

-From peaceful nature to mountain wilderness and from the Sherpa lifestyle to the magnificent Himalayas, you will come across amazing experiences during the trek.
-You will reach the Everest Base Camp and Kalapatthar.
-Trekking to Kalapatthar brings you the magical views of mountains including Mt.
+From peaceful nature to mountain wilderness and from the Sherpa lifestyle to the magnificent Himalayas, you will come across amazing experiences during the Lobuche East peak trek.
+You will reach the Everest Base Camp and Kala Patthar.
+Trekking to Kala Patthar brings you magical views of mountains including Mt.
 Everest and Lhotse.
-The trek also offers you the view of other mountains like Ama Dablam, Pumori, Thamserku, Makalu, Cho Oyu, etc.
+The trek also offers you a view of other mountains like Ama Dablam, Pumori, Thamserku, Makalu, Cho Oyu, etc.

 Trekking and climbing Lobuche East Peak with us is traveling in safe hands.